 This might be a while...
 But perhaps not.

-I pulled off my backpack, opened it and pulled out a very thick stick.
+I pulled off my backpack, opened it, and pulled out a very thick stick.
 It was a type of wood that, when broken, will release a scent that would make your nose hairs curl.
 I instantly broke it in half and a strong smell wafted – and the smell was not all that pleasant.
-The turtles really didn’t like the smell.
+The turtles didn’t like the smell.
 I think I had the worst of it since I was the one who broke the stick.
 But luckily, it was enough to get O’Neil to wake up.
-I pulled out a little Ziploc bag out of my backpack and put the two stick halves in and zipped up the bag, putting in my backpack.
+I pulled a little Ziploc bag out of my backpack and put the two stick halves in and zipped up the bag, and put it in my backpack.

 Splinter turned to the turtle in blue.
 “Leonardo, would you make some tea for our guests?”

-“Yes Sensei,” the turtle known as Leonardo replied and went into the other room.
+“Yes, Sensei,” the turtle called Leonardo replied.
+He went into the other room.

-“Raphael… Leonardo,” I pondered aloud, then laughed a bit.
+“Raphael, Leonardo,” I pondered aloud, then chuckled a bit.
 “New York Turtles training in Ninjutsu with names of the Renaissance masters.
-Funny, very funny.”
+Funny.”